 Solution: frequent low stakes quizzes at spaced out intervals that get children to try and retrieve what they have previously learned.

 3. The “use it or lose it” principle

 Memories fade with time if they are not used.
-Exceptionally keen students practice their maths all summer, but most children won’t have done any mathematical thinking over the holidays.
+Exceptionally keen students might do some summer reading, or practice their maths through the summer holidays, but most children won’t have done any mathematical thinking between July and September.
 Their memories will be starting to fade.

 However, don’t despair!
 Memories might be fading but they are not gone forever.
 With a bit of prompting, they will be reawakened.